The Optimization SDK Suite is pre-release (alpha). Breaking changes may be published at any time.

 payload*: Screen view event builder arguments object, including an optional profile property

-with a PartialProfile value that requires only an idtrackRecord a personalization custom track event.
+with a PartialProfile value that requires only an idtrackRecord an Experience API custom track event.

 Arguments: